bwright8/graphing/README.md

 3. Create a .env file with the same enviorment variables as the Sos_data_fun project as well as "GRAPH_DB_PSSWRD  = your_neo4j_password"

+4. make sure to install apoc plugins in neo4j for the database

-4. run the build_graph.py script
+5. run the build_graph.py script